-Explicit timeout values keep cURL from waiting indefinitely on unreachable hosts or slow responses.
-That matters in shell scripts, CI jobs, health checks, and ad-hoc troubleshooting, where a stalled request is often worse than a fast, clearly handled failure.
+Explicit timeout values keep cURL from hanging on unreachable hosts or slow responses.
+That matters in shell scripts, CI jobs, health checks, and ad-hoc troubleshooting, where waiting forever hides the real failure and blocks the next step in the workflow.

-A timeout from cURL returns exit status 28, which makes it practical to branch cleanly in scripts.
-Set the per-request limits slightly above normal response time, and if you also retry transient failures, keep the overall retry budget separate with --retry-max-time so repeated attempts do not hide a slow or failing dependency.
-The sample hosts, paths, and file names below stay masked while preserving the shape of a normal API health check and a slower reporting endpoint.
+A timeout returns exit status 28.
+Use that status to treat timeout failures differently from HTTP errors or certificate problems, and keep any retry budget separate with --retry-max-time so repeated attempts do not hide a slow dependency.
+The sample hosts and paths below stay masked while preserving the shape of a normal health check and a slower reporting endpoint.

 Steps to handle timeouts in cURL:

-- Limit the connection phase so an unreachable host fails quickly instead of waiting for the operating system's longer network timeout.
+- Limit the connection phase so an unreachable host fails quickly instead of waiting on the operating system's longer network timeout.

 $ curl --connect-timeout 2 --silent --show-error http://192.0.2.200/ curl: (28) Failed to connect to 192.0.2.200 port 80 after 2001 ms: Timeout was reached